 To have advance purchased tickets charged to the BTA, the traveler must use one of the University's contracted travel agencies (DePrez Travel Bureau, Inc. or Town & Country Travel) and provide the agency with a completed F2 Request for Advance Travel Tickets including the Company, Ledger Account, Spend Category, and FAO account number to which the travel is to be charged.
-Travelers eligible to use the F2 Advance Travel Tickets are: Employees (reconciled on F3), Students (billed directly to the department FAO) and Non-Employees.
-Non-Employee(s) F2 forms and travel arrangements must be made by a University employee (billed directly to the department FAO).
+Travelers eligible to use the F2 Advance Travel Tickets are: Employees (reconciled on F3), Students (billed directly to the department FAO) and Non-Employee(s) F2 forms and travel arrangements must be made by a University employee (billed directly to the department FAO).
 The FAO account number will be noted on the traveler's record.
 The traveler must complete a F2 Request for Advance Travel Tickets form and obtain the proper authorizations.
 This form can be obtained from either the Finance Department or the University contracted travel agencies.
-The form must then be sent to the contracted travel agency within 5 days of ordering tickets.
-The tickets will be billed to the BTA number and held by the contracted travel agency until they are delivered to the traveler prior to departure.
+The form must then be sent to the STA number and held by the contracted travel agency until they are delivered to the traveler prior to departure.